See what questions other customers are asking.

 What is the ZCC® Swatch Library?

-The ZCC® Swatch Library consists of a normalized range of 4,096 color swatches, each represented by a simple 4-digit code.
+The ZCC® Swatch Library consists of a normalized and expandable range of over 4,000 unique color swatches, each represented by a simple 4-digit code.

 How do I switch from the numeric to chromatic display of the ZCC® Swatch Library?